Picture this: You spend a long day toiling away at work. You come home, catch a breath, open Instagram and start scrolling.

 Isn’t this what we travel for?

 Your stories are yours.
 Someone may have visited the Grand Canyon or taken a selfie at the Great Wall of China, but ONLY you have had the experience of kissing your partner on a Parisian sidewalk.
 ONLY you have a story about how you bought that overpriced souvenir that broke on the way back home… I mean, YOU bought it 😉 ONLY you can describe the taste of the beer at that family-owned brewery you visited in a small village in Germany.
-These are YOUR experiences (sorry about the obsessive capitalization but YOU KNOW WHAT I MEAN RIGHT?) 🙂
+These are YOUR experiences!

-Your experiences may be good or bad, but they’ll always give you a story to share at the bar.
+Your experiences may be good or bad, but they’ll always give you a great bar story.

 So let’s not feel pressured by bucket lists.
 Ever heard someone discuss bucket lists at bars?
 I haven’t.